 She was a member of the Committee of Environmental Impact Assessment of New Construction Projects for the Indian Ministry of Environment & Forests; a member of the Mumbai Urban Heritage Conservation Committee; a member of the board of the International Archives of Women in Architecture (USA); and is a founding trustee of the HECAR Foundation.
 She is also a member of the National Advisory Board of NCSHS (National Centre for Safety of Heritage Structures) and a member of the Council of Architecture Committee to Review the Profession & Education of Architecture in India.

-Brinda Somaya was chosen in the 100 Global Public Interest Design persons working at the intersection of design and service globally in 2013.
+Brinda Somaya was chosen in the 100 Global Public Interest Design persons working at the intersection of design and service globally (2013).
 Public Interest Design places emphasis on sustainable design that includes ecological, economic, and social issues; and on designing products, structures, and systems that address issues such as economic development and the preservation of the environment.

-She was a keynote speaker at the 4th International LafargeHolcim Forum on “Economy of Sustainable Construction” held at the IIT Bombay, Mumbai in 2013 and was a member of the LafargeHolcim Awards jury for region Asia Pacific (2014) and the Global LafargeHolcim Awards jury (2018).
+She was a keynote speaker at the 4th International LafargeHolcim Forum on “Economy of Sustainable Construction” held at the IIT Bombay, Mumbai (2013); and was a member of the LafargeHolcim Awards jury for region Asia Pacific (2014) and the Global LafargeHolcim Awards jury (2018).

-Brinda Somaya became a member of the Board of the LafargeHolcim Foundation for Sustainable Construction in January 2017 and was a member of the Global LafargeHolcim Awards jury in 2018.
+Brinda Somaya became a member of the Board of the LafargeHolcim Foundation for Sustainable Construction (2017-).
+She will be a member of the Global LafargeHolcim Awards jury in 2021.